 Avoid sudden starts or erratic driving maneuvers which place excessive stress on the emergency towing eyelet and the cables or chains.
-Always use caution for the surroundings and other vehicles while towing.
+Always be cautious of the surroundings and other vehicles while towing.

 If the engine is not running, the power assist for the brakes and steering will not function, making steering and braking more difficult.